BillLudwig/Zettelkasten/pages/Dev%2FWeb%2FAngular%2F15.md

 	- bootstrapApplication API
 		- Set default date format for DatePipe
 - ## Deprecations
+  collapsed:: true
 	- `providedIn: 'any'` is no longer valid
 	- `providedIn: NgModule` no longer valid
 		- > It does not have wide usage, and in most cases is used incorrectly, in circumstances where you should prefer  `providedIn: 'root'` .
 If you should truly scope providers to a specific  `NgModule` , use  `NgModule.providers`  instead.
+- ## Upgrade Instructions
+	- This looks like it might suck